 An Overview of Cloud Service and Cloud Deployment Models

 Before diving deep into cloud migration, you should understand the different cloud services and deployment models available.
 The applicability of these services and models will solely depend on your business needs.

 Cloud Service Models

 The standard cloud service models include IaaS, PaaS, and SaaS.
-Here’s an overview of these cloud service models that should help you understand their features and applicability.
+Here’s an overview of these cloud service models to help you understand their features and applicability.

-- IaaS (Infrastructure as a service): Involves the migration of partial or entire physical infrastructure to the cloud.
+- IaaS (Infrastructure as a service): Involves migrating partial or entire physical infrastructure to the cloud.

-- PaaS (Platform as a service): Involves deployment of a cloud-based framework where developers can easily build applications.
+- PaaS (Platform as a service): Involves deploying a cloud-based framework where developers can quickly build applications.

-- SaaS (Software as a Service): Enables cloud-based applications, which is then hosted by the providers on servers.
+- SaaS (Software as a Service): Enables cloud-based applications, which the providers on servers then host.
 Businesses nowadays are choosing SaaS applications as their business model as it is accessible through the internet and offers 24/7 access to the end-users.

 Cloud Deployment Models

 - Public Cloud: This is a cloud environment where organizations share server space and co-exist without interruptions.
 The majority of IT services rely on the public cloud to ensure access anywhere and at any time.

-- Private Cloud: This is a cloud environment that is designed to be used by one organization only.
-In this case, either the data center is available on-premise or is maintained somewhere off-site.
+- Private Cloud: This is a cloud environment designed to be used by one organization only.
+In this case, either the data center is available on-premise or maintained off-site.

-- Hybrid Cloud: It is the combination of both public and private clouds.
+- Hybrid Cloud: It is a combination of both public and private clouds.
 The features of both cloud environments are integrated to offer an orchestrated experience.
 Organizations often use the private cloud to manage IT infrastructure and the public cloud for handling network loads.